Towards a Comprehensive Model of Mediating Frustration in Videogames

 The study presented through this paper has its limitations.
 The small sample size and inductive nature of the research make it akin to a prototype project.
 Nevertheless, the results of the study are promising and point towards new directions.
 Thus, the model is worth further development and research.

-Mr. Melhart further notes that his research does not differentiate between varying psychologies of player immersion within the game’s reality – the negentropic psychics states, though he believes it has little effect on the data presented.
+Dr. Melhart also notes that his research does not attempt to differentiate between varying psychological profiles of player immersion – the so-called negentropic psychic states.
+He believes this omission has little bearing on the study’s overall data.

 Use It or Lose It

-To apply or discount Mr. Melhart in my own works is an easy choice to make.
-This article is both unique and through.
-It blazes a trail for others to follow; doing so with full acknowledgment there is plenty of roughage left behind.
-I would proudly look to Mr. Melhart as a source of data and inspiration.
+Choosing whether to apply or discount Dr. Melhart’s work in my own is an easy decision.
+This article is both unique and thorough.
+It blazes a trail for others to follow – doing so with full acknowledgment that there’s plenty of roughage left behind.
+I would confidently look to Dr. Melhart as a source of both data and inspiration.